UniOfGreenwich/softwareproject_-team2/README.md

 | **Rusnac**, Nicoleta | 001143379 | nr1227e@gre.ac.uk | [nicoletarusnac](https://github.com/nicoletarusnac) | Sequence Diagram |, | Conculusion [](#) |
 | **Fashola**, Oba | 001272516 | of1104h@gre.ac.uk | [GeneralDavid9797](https://github.com/GeneralDavid9797) | Introduction, State Chart Diagram, Overall Architecture of the System |, | State Chart Diagram [](#)
 | **Abdullah**, Ali | 001258128 | aa4759n@gre.ac.uk | [Ali-Abdullah786](https://github.com/Ali-Abdullah786) | Class Diagram, Gantt Chart |, |  [](#) |

+## Describing the application of UML to the Libary System:
+An essential component of contemporary library operations is the design and implementation of a library management information system (LMIS) using the Unified Modelling Language (UML).
+Zheng, Feng, and Zhao's (2014) study investigates the value of applying UML to the planning and development of a library management system.
+According to the authors, UML offers a standardised, visual depiction of the system, facilitating efficient stakeholder collaboration and communication.
+Use case, class, and sequence diagrams are examples of UML diagrams that aid in illustrating the needs, architecture, and behaviour of a system.

+An LMIS that is more reliable and effective is the outcome of this thorough approach, which guarantees that every facet of the system is taken into account throughout the design stage.
+UML also makes it easier to identify possible problems and permits changes prior to implementation, which lowers the chance of errors and saves time and money.
+Libraries can increase user experience, improve information retrieval, streamline operations, and ultimately offer better services to their customers by implementing UML in the design and implementation of an LMIS.

+Software designers can effectively model and create framework architectures with the help of the UML profile for framework architectures, an effective tool.
+A UML profile, according to Fontoura, Pree, and Rumpe (2002), is an extension mechanism of the Unified Modelling Language (UML) that permits UML to be tailored for particular domains or goals.
+The UML profile offers a collection of established stereotypes, tagged values, and constraints that are useful for representing and analysing the various components of framework designs.
+This makes it possible for designers to precisely and consistently represent the fundamental behavioural and structural components of a framework.
+Designers can specify extension points, illustrate the links between framework components, and more by using the UML profile.

+The UML profile for framework architectures is a useful tool that helps software designers model and construct framework architectures efficiently.
+Fontoura, Pree, and Rumpe (2002) define a UML profile as an extension mechanism of the Unified Modelling Language (UML) that enables UML to be customised for specific domains or objectives.
+The UML profile provides a set of well-known stereotypes, constraints, and tagged values that are helpful in assessing and describing the different parts of framework designs.
+This enables designers to accurately and consistently depict the essential structural and behavioural elements of a framework.
+Using the UML profile, designers may define extension points, show how framework components are connected, and do much more.

 ## Overall Architecture of the System